corda/corda-docs-portal/content/en/docs/corda-os/4.5/token-sdk-introduction.md

 {{< /note >}}

-## Upgrade from v 1.1 to 1.2
+## Upgrade from V1.1 to V1.2

-If you have developed a CorDapp that uses the Tokens SDK V1.1, you can upgrade to 1.2:
+If you have developed a CorDapp that uses the Tokens SDK V1.1, you can upgrade to 1.2.

+### Compatibility

+Both versions 1.1 and 1.2 of the Tokens SDK are compatible with **platform version 5 (Corda release 4.3)** and higher.

+### Changes in V1.2

+The main changes in the Tokens SDK V1.2 are designed to improve application of the SDK for those using a Java code base.

+Overview of changes:

+* All of the utility methods, subflows and RPC enabled flows have been annotated with @JVMOverloads to ensure the appropriate Java constructors are generated where the source Kotlin constructor contains nullable arguments.
+This ensures a seamless experience when using the Tokens SDK from a Java code base.
+* The `selection` and `money` `.jar` files have been moved into the `workflows` `.jar` file.

+To upgrade from Tokens SDK V1.1 to V1.2:

 1. Change the V number (version number) in your CorDapp's relevant Gradle file from 1.1 to 1.2.